davidindub/quiz-master/README.md

 I performed manual testing contiously as the application was being developed.

 I attempted many possible inputs that could distrupt the application.
 I used the package `email-validator` to validate the user's e-mail address should they want the Google Form shared with them.
 For instances where a "Y" or "N" was expected, I accepted "YES" or "NO" and lowercase versions of all.
-While Loops were used to ask the user for input until an accepted value was entered (or the user quit by entering "Q", "QUIT" or lowercase versions of either)
+While Loops were used to ask the user for input until an accepted value was entered (or the user quit by entering "Q", "QUIT" or lowercase versions of either).

 I used the `pprint` package at some stages of development to more easily see objects I was printing to the terminal, but it wasn't used in the final application.